bestbit7/portfolio/_posts/2019-01-06-AttributionQueries.md

 Using touch attribution, map CoolTShirts’ customer journey - from the initial visit to purchase - and use that information to optimize their marketing campaigns.

-&bull; How many campaigns and sources does CoolTShirts use?
-Which source is used for each campaign?
+**How many campaigns and sources does CoolTShirts use?
+Which source is used for each campaign?**

 Use three queries: